-Formalin Assay: Three experiments were conducted in the mouse formalin model.
+Formalin Assay.
+Three experiments were conducted in the mouse formalin model.
 The first experiment defined the potency of gabapentin and pregabalin, two clinically used benchmarks.
-The second experiment defined the potency of KLYP961 (3, 10, 30, 100 mg/kg).
-In both cases, all treatments were given orally 15 min prior to intraplantar injection of formalin.
-The third experiment defined the duration of action of KLYP961 (30 mg/kg) administered 0.25, 4 and 6 hr in advance of the formalin injection.
+The second experiment defined the potency of KLYP961 (3, 10, 30, and 100 mg/kg).
+In both cases, all treatments were given orally 15 min before intraplantar injection of formalin.
+The third experiment defined the duration of action of KLYP961 (30 mg/kg) administered 0.25, 4, and 6 h in advance of the formalin injection.

-Nerve Injury Models: Initial experiments in the Bennett model explored mechanical allodynia and cold allodynia as the indices of nerve injury-evoked neuropathic pain state.
-As the acetoneinduced cold allodynia was found to be more robust and consistent response than the mechanical allodynia, all efficacy studies used cold allodynia as the end point.
-In the Chung model, nerve ligation-induced tactile allodynia was assessed as the end point.
+Nerve Injury Models.
+Initial experiments in the Bennett model (Bennett and Xie, 1988) explored mechanical allodynia and cold allodynia as the indices of nerve injury-evoked neuropathic pain state.
+As the acetone-induced cold allodynia was found to be more robust and consistent response than the mechanical allodynia, all efficacy studies used cold allodynia as the endpoint.
+In the Chung model (Kim and Chung, 1992), nerve ligation-induced tactile allodynia was assessed as the endpoint.
 In both models, dose-related effects of KLYP961were examined.
-In addition, studies were also conducted to examine if antinociceptive effects of KLYP961 tolerate upon repeated dosing.
-In these assays, the effects of KLYP961 were compared to selected reference compounds such as gabapentin, pregabalin and duloxetine.
+In addition, studies were conducted to examine whether antinociceptive effects of KLYP961 in nerve injury tolerate upon repeated dosing.
+In these assays, the effects of KLYP961 were compared with selected reference compounds such as gabapentin, pregabalin, and duloxetine.

-Carrageenin-induced Paw Inflammation and Phenylbenzoquinone (PBQ)-induced Peritoneal Writhing Assays Anti-inflammatory activity of KLYP961 (dose range: 10-300 mg/kg, po) was assessed in two pharmacological models: (1) $\lambda$ -carrageenan-induced paw edema and thermal hyperalgesia, and (2) PBQ-induced peritoneal writhing.
-Celecoxib (dose range: 3-300 mg/kg, po) was used as the reference compound.
+Carrageenin-Induced Paw Inflammation and Phenylbenzoquinone-Induced Peritoneal Writhing Assays.
+Anti-inflammatory activity of KLYP961 (dose range: 10-300 mg/kg p.o.) was assessed in two pharmacological models: 1) λ -carrageenan-induced paw edema and thermal hyperalgesia and 2) PBQ-induced peritoneal writhing.
+Celecoxib (dose range 3-300 mg/kg p.o.) was used as the reference compound.